kunalag017/brainy-trio/README.md

       </section>

       <div class="footer">
-        After you complete all three games, you can reveal your location name (city/area).
-Location uses the browser Geolocation API.
+        After you complete all three games, you can reveal the venue and open it in Google Maps.
       </div>
     </main>
   </div>